crypto4a/spore-seeder/perl/README_perl.md

 verify=True

 # How often spore-seeder should poll the server, in seconds.
-# This value is used when autoFill is False.
+# This value is used when autoSeed is False.
-pollInterval=5
+pollInterval=180

 # Should seeder monitor the entropy reading and seed it when it is below a threshold.
 autoSeed=True

 # The threshold of entropy.
 Seeder will start to seed once entropy reading is
 # below this value.
-entropyThreshold=3800
+entropyThreshold=3000
 ```